Airbus Centre of Excellence in Cyber Security Analytics

 Our collaboration with Airbus covers areas of mutual interest to the Cyber Operations Team at Airbus and Cardiff University, including data science, big data analytics, machine learning and artificial intelligence.
 A significant focus of our work is in the interpretation and effective communication of automated algorithmic data analytics to support decision making and policy surrounding cybersecurity issues of national importance.

 Participation in the collaborative program is not limited by the organisational affiliation of scientists and will be determined by individuals' ability to contribute to the mutual objectives of the participating organisations.

-- data-driven human and software behavioural analytics and threat intelligence (e.g. machine learning for intrusion detection via software behaviours)
+- Data-driven human and software behavioural analytics and threat intelligence – Our expertise in data science, machine learning and statistical analysis is being applied to ground-breaking research in intrusion detection via the complex analysis of software behaviours (e.g. machine learning for intrusion detection via software behaviours).

-These four themes are interdependent and our interdisciplinary approach has led to publications in world-leading conferences and journals.
+These five themes are interdependent and our interdisciplinary approach has led to publications in world-leading conferences and journals.

 - Alsaedi, N. , Burnap, P. and Rana, O. F. 2017.
 Can we predict a riot?
 Disruptive event detection using Twitter.
 ACM Transactions on Internet Technology 17 (2) 18.
 (10.1145/2996183)

 - Levi, M. et al. 2017.
 Cyberfraud and the implications for effective risk-based responses: themes from UK research.
 Crime, Law and Social Change 67 (1), pp.77-96.
 (10.1007/s10611-016-9648-0)